Ms Devika Chugh, Counselor & Special Educator at SUNRISE LEARNING

 1. Structure: How can visual and physical structures help?

-2. Work system: How can you maximize efficiency?
+2. Work system: How can you maximise efficiency?

 3. Consistency and regularity: The golden key to progress!